 Let's recap where we are in our ab circuit.
 First, we learned the foundation for working our core; and that is understanding the

 I want to report my results from this ab circuit.
 I did the routine three times per week for one week and lost

 Now we'll learn how to work our last muscle group, the rectus abdominis, commonly called the abs.
 Have you seen someone with six pack abs?
 S/he has worked the rectus abdominis muscle.

 is the most prominent abdominal muscle.
 It extends from the ribs vertically to the pubis and is responsible for the washboard abs of very fit athletes.

 The Push Through is one of the best exercises for working the upper area of the rectus abdominis.
 The focus of this exercise is to push the hands inside the legs.
 As you push through, contract your abdomen using the the isometric contraction technique

 **How to do the Push Through** Keep your shoulders and head raised from the ground, and neck relaxed.
 Put your hands crossed and resting on the lower part of the abdomen.
-Contract your abdomen using the isometric contraction technique.
+Contract your abdomen using [the isometric contraction technique](http://www.healthcentral.com/obesity/c/276918/162490/isometric-contractions?ap=831).
 Raise the upper part of your trunk and push out with your hands as far as you can in front of you.
 Return to the starting position.

 Between the routines within our ab circuit get into the Bridge Exercise Position.
 Contract your abdomen using the isometric contraction technique.
 Remain in this static position while resting so that you do not lose the tension the ab circuit has built in your muscles.